-During the fiscal year ended January 31, 2009 the Company's Board of Directors held five meetings.
+During the fiscal year ended January 30, 2010, the Company's Board of Directors held six meetings.
 The Board typically schedules a meeting in conjunction with the Company's Annual Meeting of Shareholders and expects that all directors will attend the Annual Meeting absent a schedule conflict or other valid reason.
-All directors other than Mr. Grigg attended the Company's 2008 Annual Meeting.
+All directors attended the Company's 2009 Annual Meeting (Mr. Kennedy was appointed to the Board in August).

 The Board of Directors, pursuant to authority granted in the Company's Bylaws, has established a standing Audit Committee, Compensation Committee, and Corporate Governance and Nominating Committee.
-During the fiscal year ended January 31, 2009, the Audit Committee held five meetings, the Compensation Committee held six meetings, and the Corporate Governance and Nominating Committee held three meetings.
+During the fiscal year ended January 30, 2010, the Audit Committee held eight meetings, the Compensation Committee held five meetings, and the Corporate Governance and Nominating Committee held five meetings.

-Mr. Currin attended 86%, Mr. Grigg attended 77%, and Messrs.
-Bradshaw, Cato, Hamrick, Shaw, Sloan and Stowe attended 100%, of various scheduled Board of Directors meetings and applicable Committee meetings during fiscal 2008, respectively.
+All directors attended 100%, of various scheduled Board of Directors meetings and applicable Committee meetings during fiscal 2009.